k-ai-Documentation/kai-instance-api-sdk-js/README.md

     >user: '(optional) user identifier to log for this query'

-    >impersonate: 'name a profile to imitate the style of answer. eg: Knowledge manager or Sales man'
+    >impersonate: 'name a profile to imitate the style of answer. eg: Knowledge manager'

     >multiDocuments: 'true if you want to search across multiple documents, false if you want to retrieve an answer following only one document'